JaJaMaru Gekimaden: Maboroshi no Kinmajou: Reception

 In his review of the game, Kurt Kalata was negative about JaJaMaru Gekimaden.
 He complained that the puzzles are too simplistic, the enemies do not drop enough money, and that the music is "grating".

+Ninja JajaMaru: The Legend Of The Golden Castle

+This game was officially localized in English with the name Ninja JajaMaru: The Legend Of The Golden Castle and released in 2023 for the Nintendo Entertainment System and as part of the game collection Ninja JaJaMaru: The Lost RPGs.